Related read: 15+ Ways You Can Save Money This Year

 4. Become a streamer

-Netflix - For less than $10 a month I can stream movies and past seasons of some of my favorite TV shows.
+Netflix: For a few dollars a month, I can stream movies and past seasons of some of my favorite TV shows.

-Sling TV - If I get the hankering to watch some cable TV, which typically happens in the summer, I turn on my Sling TV subscription.
-With a $20/month subscription, I can watch cable stations like TBS, Food Network, HGTV, and ESPN.
+Sling TV: If I get the hankering to watch some cable TV, which typically happens in the summer, I turn on my Sling TV subscription.
+With a monthly subscription, I can watch cable stations like TBS, Food Network, HGTV, and ESPN.

-To stream these services you can use your computer, an app on your mobile device, a smart TV, or a streaming device.
-I currently use the Roku stick which cost me about $50.
+To stream these services, you can use your computer, an app on your mobile device, a smart TV, or a streaming device.
+I currently use the Roku stick, which costs me about $50.

 Is your cable bill increasing this year?
 What are your plans to save money on cable this year?